keystonejs/keystone/docs/guides/initial-data.md

 ##### Many Relationships

-When inserting an item with a `*-to-many` relationship, such as:
+When inserting an item with a `to-many` relationship, such as:

 ```javascript
 keystone.createList('User', {